-CDP is a very useful protocol.
-It is a fantastic tool for searching the details about the directly connected devices.
+CDP is a handy protocol.
+It is a fantastic tool for searching the details about directly connected devices.
 However, being Cisco propriety, it only works if the connected device is a Cisco device.
-It works by sending messages including of details about the host, devices, network, IOS, ports, etc. to be able to troubleshoot or map a network.
+It sends messages to the directly connected devices, these messages contain details about the host, devices, network, IOS, ports, etc. It is enabled by default on all Cisco devices.

-CDP provides us with very important information that is quite useful if we do not have a complete diagram or have incomplete documentation about the network.
+CDP provides us with information that is quite useful if we do not have a complete diagram or have incomplete documentation about the network.

 By using CDP we can find out the following information:

 - The hostname of the remote devices

 - Local and remote interfaces on which the devices are connected

 - The IP address of the connected devices

 Although CDP provides good information about the directly connected devices however it can also pose a security threat to the network as hackers can identify and gather information very easily if any device in the network is compromised so it is the best practice to use this protocol very carefully and disable this protocol on highly secure devices.
 For e.g, we should not send CDP messages on the interface that is connecting outside of our network.